ModelsforManufacturing/hole-flanging-by-SPIF-in-a-single-stage/README.md

 ### `interfaces.py`

-Python functions to retrieve/save the instance data from/to `data.ini`.
+Python classes/functions to retrieve/save the instance data from/to `data.ini`.
 A backup of `data.ini` is made as `data_<timestamp>.ini` before running a simulation.